Miserlou/dnd-tldr/README.md

 This is a guide for new players and dungeon masters who want to play a **fast-paced, fun-optimized** version of the game.
 We prefer fun and hilarity over rule-following.

 Ideally, this guide should be all you need to play a fun game with friends, newbies, normies, hesitant significant others, skeptics and moms.
-Typically people who have watched Stranger Things are pretty into it.
+Typically people who have watched _Stranger Things_ are into it and have a really good time.

 ## Requirements
 _TL;DR: Friends, a printer, some PDFs, some pens, hecka beers._